 Presumably then, the fewer Primary faculty there are currently in the Leiter Top 50, then (all else being equal) the fewer we can expect there to be in the future, a future that looks dimmer and dimmer when you consider that at least half of the Primary Aesthetics Faculty in the Leiter Top 50 can reasonably be expected to retire within the next 5-10 years along with the following:

 • Less than one fourth of programs in The Leiter Top 50 have any Primary faculty in Aesthetics, and only one of those programs boasts more than one.

 • There is currently exactly one program in the Leiter Top 50 that has a junior Primary faculty in Aesthetics.

 What these numbers suggest is that the very best philosophy PhD programs in the United States currently have little to no research interest in Aesthetics and as such, also that quite likely neither shall their future graduates.

-Of course, there have been recent signs of hope: NYU has an outstanding offer to Rob Hopkins and Rutgers has hired Elisabeth Camp, both of whom are unquestioably top notch philosophers with truly stellar bodies work in Aesthetics (primarily on depiction and metaphor respectively).
+Of course, there have been recent signs of hope: NYU has an outstanding offer to Rob Hopkins and Rutgers has hired Elisabeth Camp, both of whom are unquestionably top notch philosophers with truly stellar bodies work in Aesthetics (primarily on depiction and metaphor respectively).
 Perhaps other U.S. programs will take notice of this commitment to Aesthetics and at least consider following suit.

-My assessment of Aesthetics in Leiter Ranked UK Programs can be found here.
+Note: My assessment of Aesthetics in Leiter Ranked UK Programs can be found here.